koushik0509/Fflask-NoSQL/README.md

 This project is part of the IDI Take-Home assignment designed to evaluate the ability to handle a large dataset, package it into a queryable structure, and build a system that can efficiently perform specific queries.
 The project is implemented using Python, Flask, MongoDB, and Docker.
 The task is open-ended, and while it's not necessary to complete it fully, the focus is on demonstrating problem-solving skills, attention to detail, and effective documentation.

 ## Project Structure
-plaintext
-Copy code

 Flask-NoSQL/
-│
+│\n
 ├── app/
 │ ├── run.py # Flask application
-│   ├── __intit__.py         #Intitalise
+│ ├── init.py # Initialize the Flask app
 │ ├── routes.py # Functions to handle data queries
 │ ├── requirements.txt # List of Python dependencies
-│   └── Dockerfile           # Dockerfile for building the Flask app container
-|   ├── docker-compose.yml       # Docker Compose file to manage the services
+│ └── Dockerfile # Dockerfile for building the Flask app container │ ├── docker-compose.yml # Docker Compose file to manage the services
-│   ├──load
+│ ├── load/
-│   ├──├── DataRreader.py         # Script for data ingestion into MongoDB
+│ │ ├── DataReader.py # Script for data ingestion into MongoDB
-├   ├──├──resources/
+│ │ └── resources/
-│   ├--├────├── correct_twitter_201904.tsv #Input Data
+│ │ └── correct_twitter_201904.tsv # Input Data
 │
 ├── tests/
 │ ├── test_ingestion.py # Unit tests for data ingestion
 │ └── test_queries.py # Unit tests for query functions
 ├── README.md # Project documentation
-└── images
+└── images/
-│   ├── architecture_diagram.png  # Architecture diagram
+└── architecture_diagram.png # Architecture diagram

 ## Setup and Installation